 All placements are attached to a course work unit which has other assessable components.
-The first Professional Experience placement is associated with the unit:
+The fourth Professional Experience placement is associated with the unit:

-Professional Experience 4: Transition to the Teaching Profession
+Professional Experience 4: Transition into the Profession

-The fourth professional experience for Master of Teaching (Early Childhood, Primary and Secondary Education) pre-service teachers involves a 5-week full-time block period placement and a teaching performance assessment.
-The fourth professional experience is often referred to as the Internship.
+The fourth Professional Experience for Master of Teaching (Early Childhood, Primary and Secondary Education) pre-service teachers involves a 5-week full-time block period placement and a teaching performance assessment.
+The fourth Professional Experience is often referred to as the Internship.

-The focus for this professional experience is on pre-service teacher's transition to the teaching profession.
+The focus for this Professional Experience is on pre-service teacher's transition to the teaching profession.
 Pre-service teachers will be required to demonstrate their meeting of all of the Graduate Teacher Standards both in the placement and teaching performance assessment.
 During the fourth placement, pre-service teachers are expected to accompany the teacher throughout the day and involve themselves as much as possible in all school activities and administrative duties.
 During this period, pre-service teachers are given the opportunity to plan, prepare, and teach lessons to the whole class.
-The fourth professional experience allows increasing responsibility for the student's learning to be assigned to the pre-service teacher, culminating with major responsibility for a class/classes.
+The fourth Professional Experience allows increasing responsibility for the student's learning to be assigned to the pre-service teacher, culminating with major responsibility for a class/classes.